Contributing

 Feel free to submit early, though—we can always iterate on this.

-We recommend that you open an issue before starting work on any new features.
+It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.

 How to create a package release